spapanik/yamk/README.md

 There are two groups of mutually exclusive types of targets: File/phony targets and static/regex targets.
 There are also two more cases, but they are not targets: Aliases and meta-targets.

 ### Meta-targets
 A target starting with a single dollar sign is reserved by `yamk` itself, for meta-targets.
 If the target starts with more than one dollar sign, a single dollar sign is stripped, and it's a normal target or an alias.
-Currently the only meta-target is `$globals`, that has one valid key: `vars`. `vars` is the same as the key with the same name if static and regex targets, but weaker.
+Currently the only meta-target is `$globals`, that has two valid keys: `vars`. `vars` is the same as the key with the same name if static and regex targets, but weaker. `shell` can override the default shell used to execute the commands, which is `/bin/sh`.

 ### Aliases
 An alias has a single key, named `alias`, and the value of the key is the name of the target it aliases.